LennartFr/ALFTrading/README.md

 <img src="https://github.com/LennartFr/ALFTrading/blob/master/Compound-Interest-Calculator.png" witdh=500>

 ## Active investment vs. passive investment
 Active investing refers to an investment strategy that involves ongoing buying and selling activity by the investor.
 Active investors purchase investments and continuously monitor their activity to exploit profitable conditions.
-Active investing is highly involved.
+Active investing is highly involved and goes under the name of Day Trading.

 ### You can not beat the market, at least not regularly.